MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/ODataFeed.md

 ## Connecting to Microsoft Graph

-Connecting to [Microsoft Graph](https://docs.microsoft.com/graph/overview) REST [APIs](https://graph.microsoft.com) from Power Query is not recommended or supported.
+Connecting to [Microsoft Graph](https://docs.microsoft.com/graph/overview) REST [APIs](https://graph.microsoft.com) from Power Query isn't recommended or supported.
 See this [article](../connecting-to-graph.md) for more information.